IsVer/pandas_basics/README.md

 ## Start with pandas
-A 30 min intro into pandas for MS course
+A 30 min intro into pandas for MS course.

+We start by loading the pandas and numpy libraries.

 ```python
 import pandas as pd # the pd is by convention